mrhammedbalogun/pdsnd_github/README.md

 README file created on 15/05/2021

 ### Project Title
-Bikeshare Data Report
+US Bikeshare Data Report

 ### Description
-This application let you filter data of bikeshare company.
+This application let you filter data of some US bikeshare company.
 You can filter to see already processed data or raw data.

 ### Files used
 chicago.csv<br>